gilescope/dotsamaworld/README.md

 ## Prerequisites

 There's probably some prerequites but if you have nix or run nixos then you can just `nix-shell` to install whatever is needed.
 I've seen it running on Linux and OSX.
-Not yet on windows.
+Not yet on windows. sudo apt-get install libxcb-shape0-dev libxcb-xfixes0-dev

 ## Build and serve WASM version